- Academic Information

 Room and Board

-Moody Bible Institute requires that all unmarried undergraduate students live on campus for the duration of their education at Moody unless an exception is made for extenuating circumstances.
+Moody Bible Institute requires that all unmarried Bachelor of Arts and Bachelor of Music undergraduate students live on campus for the duration of their education at Moody unless granted special approval by the Residence Life Office.
 Moody requires this for a number of reasons, including students’ safety, community life, and campus occupancy.
 Rates for all students are based on actual costs and are subject to change without notice.
 No allowance will be granted for meals missed.

 The number of single rooms for women is limited.
 No single rooms are available for men.
 All rooms are furnished with beds, dressers, desks, closets, and bookcases for the intended number of occupants.
 Students must supply their own linens, blankets, pillows, and other accessories.

 During spring, summer, and winter break periods, single students must make a reservation at an additional cost to stay on-campus.
 Students planning to stay in campus housing during the winter break must be returning to on-campus for the following semester.
 This information is not applicable to Jenkins Hall residents; the Residence Life office will provide more information to these residents via email.
 Students who stay on-campus over spring, summer, or winter break may be eligible to have their room partially paid for by a Moody department that employs them, if approved.

 Married students are not required to live on campus, but may apply to live on campus in Jenkins Hall by contacting Residence Life at 312-329-4189 or firstname.lastname@example.org.
 Availability is limited and offered on a first come, first served basis.
 Other resources for locating area housing are also available through the Residence Life Office.

 |Culbertson Hall, Dryer Hall, Houghton Hall, Smith Hall|